MobiusL/bASIC-FAQ/README.md

 Tom has previously stated that PM-ing him is not the fastes way to get a response. (source pls)

+Tom is also often available on IRC in both #bitcoin and #btcfpga on Freenode.

 Shipping Dates
 --------------